pasindu651/mindfulAI/README.md

 npm run dev
 ```
 The application will be available at: [http://localhost:5173/](http://localhost:5173/)
-**Note that you will have to use your own chatGPT API key**
+**Note that you will have to use your own OpenAI API key**

 ## Accomplishments:

-### Successful integration of chatGPT API with mongoDB backend
+### Successful integration of GPT-4o with mongoDB backend
-- I am proud of successfully integrating requests to the MongoDB backend with responses sent from the ChatGPT API, enabling seamless creation of schedules.
-I learned about the useEffect hook which was crucial in ensuring that requests were made to the endpoints ONLY after a certain field was populated (ie. the chatGPT API was supposed to return a response BEFORE a request was made to the create task endpoint).
+- I am proud of successfully integrating requests to the MongoDB backend with responses sent from the OpenAI API, enabling seamless creation of schedules.
+I learned about the useEffect hook which was crucial in ensuring that requests were made to the endpoints ONLY after a certain field was populated (ie. the OpenAI API was supposed to return a response BEFORE a request was made to the create task endpoint).

 ### Successful creation of calendar component
 - Primereact was a great library to use for simple buttons, forms, etc. However, no calendar component matched the needs of the application (allowing the user to navigate between tasks from different days).
 Hence, I had to create my own component that fitted my needs using the already existing paginator component.
 This complicated displaying tasks because I would then need to fetch the tasks of each day when the user navigates to a new day.